The Conversion of Saul, 1-22

 Acts 9:43 Peter stayed in Joppa for some time with a tanner named Simon.

-A tanner named Simon – Since tanners worked with the skins of dead animals, they were regarded as ceremonially unclean.
+Peter sayed…for some time with a tanner named Simon – Since tanners worked with the skins of dead animals, they may have been regarded as ceremonially unclean (Schnabel doubts this, although he does note that they were often scorned).
 Peter’s willingness to stay with this man perhaps indicates his openness to the events which will now be recorded in ch.
-10. ‘Peter was apparently not troubled by such concerns, but he would soon have difficulty taking the more radical step of visiting a Gentile household (cf. 10:6 note).
+10. ‘Peter was apparently not troubled by such concerns, but he would soon have difficulty taking the more radical step of visiting a Gentile household.
 He would need a series of revelations from God to move him in that direction.’
 (Peterson)

 Peter’s heart was softening; he was becoming more mellow; he was being prepared for a still greater change.